Hardware-Aware Static Optimization of Hyperdimensional Computations: Illustrative Example: Knowledge Graph

 \section{Illustrative Example: Knowledge Graph}

 Knowledge graphs capture networks of real-world entities (objects, people, situations), and model relationships between them.
-The knowledge graph in Figure~\ref{fig:apple:graph} captures the relationships between students and activities.
-An outgoing edge indicates the originating node is \textit{acting} on this target node, and an incoming edge that the target node is the \textit{target} of another node.
-Nodes map to concepts (e.g., apple, Mary, tennis), and edges are labeled with relations (e.g., plays, likes, hates).
+An outgoing edge indicates the originating node is \textit{acting} on a target node, and an incoming edge indicates the receiving node is the \textit{target} of another node.
+Nodes map to concepts (e.g., \lit{apple}, \lit{mary}, \lit{tennis}), and edges are labeled with relations (e.g., \lit{plays}, \lit{likes}, \lit{hates}).

-Consider the case where we want to query the knowledge graph to answer the following query: \textit{"How many students like apples?"}.
-We will refer to this as the \textit{apples} query.
-To answer this question, we would count how many nodes have outgoing edges with the \codein{\lit{likes}} relation label pointing to apple.

-\textbf{HD Knowledge Graph.} Figure~\ref{code:apple:hd} presents the HD encoding of the query (Line 8) and the knowledge graph data structure (Lines 2-6).
-This encoding works with codebooks that specify the relations (\codein{\set{likes,hates,plays}}), interactions (\codein{\set{act,target}}), and concepts (\codein{jack,mary,banana,apple}) that may appear in the student knowledge graph.
-Each node's edge information is then encoded as a hypervector \codein{ds[0]-ds[4]} in item memory.
-Each node's incoming and outgoing edges are represented as a bundle of bound interaction, relation, and concept codes.
-Intuitively, this is equivalent to creating a set of edge tuples, where each edge tuple specifies the edge label, connected node, and edge direction.
-Refer to Section~\ref{sec:datastructure:knowledgegraph} for a detailed description of the HD knowledge graph data structure.
-The \textit{apples} query is constructed by building an edge tuple $\tuple{\codein{\lit{act},\lit{likes},\lit{apples}}}$ by binding together codes; this query tuple encodes an outgoing edge to \codein{apples} with the edge relation label \codein{likes}.
+\proseheading{HD Knowledge Graph.} Figure~\ref{code:apple:hd} presents the HD encoding of the student knowledge graph from Figure~\ref{fig:apple:graph} (Lines 2-6).
+This encoding works with codebooks that specify the relations \codein{\set{likes, plays}}, the interactions \codein{\set{act, target}}, and concepts \codein{\set{jack, mary, banana, apple, tennis}} that may appear in the student knowledge graph.
+Each node's edge information is then encoded as a hypervector \codein{ds[\syn{node}]} in item memory.
+A hypervector that encodes each incoming and outgoing edge is constructed by binding together interaction, relation, and concept tuples (e.g., $\codein{\lit{act} \hdtimes{} \lit{likes} \hdtimes{} \lit{apples}}$).
+The hypervector that encodes the set of edges connected to a given node is constructed by bundling (\codein{+}) all of the edge hypervectors containing the target node together.
+In BSC, binding distributes over bundling.

+Each edge set hypervector is then stored in an \textit{item memory}.
+The keys in the knowledge graph's item memory map to concepts, and the hypervectors are the constructed edge list.
+In this example, the item memory hypervectors are stored in 2-bit-per-cell resistive RAM (ReRAM).
+This storage medium is 2x denser than conventional binary storage but has a 2.15\% chance of corrupting a bit in memory -- this error rate is collected from a real ReRAM array (Section~\ref{sec:results}).
+Therefore, the emerging memory may sporadically corrupt bits at random positions in the hypervector data structure.

+\proseheading{Queries.} We now want to query the knowledge graph to answer the following question: \textit{"How many students like apples?"}.
+To answer this question, we would count how many nodes have outgoing edges with the \codein{\lit{likes}} relation label pointing to apple -- this will be referred to as the \textit{apples} query.
+We want the \textit{apples} query to complete with 99\% accuracy, \textit{even in the presence of hardware error}.